DragonComputer/Dragonfire/README.md

 <br>

 **Supported Distributions:** KDE neon, elementary OS and Ubuntu.
 All modern releases (Ubuntu 12.04 LTS and above) of these distributions are fully supported.
 Any other Ubuntu based distributions are partially supported.

+### Contribute

+If you want to contribute to Dragonfire then please read [this guide](https://github.com/DragonComputer/Dragonfire/blob/master/CONTRIBUTING.md).